angular/protractor/README.md

 }
 ```

-The configuration file must specify a way to connection to webdriver.
+The configuration file must specify a way to connect to webdriver.
 This can be
  *   `seleniumAddress`: The address of a running selenium standalone server.
  *   `seleniumServerJar`: The location of the selenium standalone .jar file on your machine.
 Protractor will use this to start up the selenium server.
  *   `sauceUser` and `sauceKey`: The username and key for a [SauceLabs](http://www.saucelabs.com) account.
 Protractor will use this to run tests on SauceLabs.